 OCS is supporting a capacity building initiative led by the International Hydrographic Organization (IHO) and Canada called 'Empowering Women in Hydrography,' via hosting three women aboard NOAA ships for a hands-on experience during the 2022, 2023, and 2024 survey seasons.
-The 2022 survey season successfully hosted three candidates hailing from Nigeria, Japan and Suriname.
-Candidate selection for the next cycle will happen throughout winter 2023, with participation of three candidates envisioned during the 2023 survey season (June - October, 2023).
+Three candidates hailing from Nigeria, Japan and Suriname were successfully hosted during the 2022 survey season, and three candidates hailing from the Philippines, Kenya, and Argentina were successfully hosted during the 2023 survey season.
+Candidate selection for the next cycle will happen throughout winter 2024, with participation of three candidates envisioned during the 2024 survey season (June - October, 2024).